-- 1. Application name: select the application you want to use to connect to the node with the interface from the list. - To allow CC-SG to automatically select the application based on your browser, select Auto-Detect. - There are prerequisites for using Active KVM Client.
-See Prerequisitesfor Using AKC (on page 245) and Enabling the AKC Download Server Certificate Validation. - Raritan Device Name: select the Raritan device providing access to this node.
+- Application name: select the application you want to use to connect to the node with the interface from the list. - To allow CC-SG to automatically select the application based on your browser, select Auto-Detect. - There are prerequisites for using Active KVM Client.
+See Prerequisites for Using AKC (on page 248). - Raritan Device Name: select the Raritan device providing access to this node.
 Note that a device must be added to CC-SG before it appears in this list. - Raritan Port Name: select the port on the Raritan device providing access to this node.
 The port must be configured in CC-SG before it appears in this list.
-On serial connections the Baud Rate, Parity and Flow Control values will populate based on the port's configuration. - 4.
+On serial connections the Baud Rate, Parity and Flow Control values will populate based on the port's configuration. - 3.
 Type a description of this interface in the Description field.
-Optional. - 5.
+Optional. - 4.
 Click OK to save your changes.